Honda Civic (ninth generation): Coupe

-Gasoline (DX, LX, EX and EX-L), hybrid and natural gas variants were offered.
-The non-hybrid gasoline-engined lineup included a sedan and coupe, and Si (sport injected) performance versions were available as coupe and sedan.
+Petrol (DX, LX, EX and EX-L), hybrid and natural gas variants were offered.
+The non-hybrid petrol-engined lineup included a sedan and coupe, and Si (sport injected) performance versions were available as coupe and sedan.

 Honda also released the Civic HF sedan, a model with aerodynamic and fuel efficiency enhancements which revived the "HF" moniker last used for the 1991 CRX HF.
 It featured a Honda R18 1.8 L inline-four engine and a 5-speed automatic transmission like the regular gas-powered models, but was tuned so that it returned 41 mpgus.
 It came with 15-inch alloy wheels with low rolling-resistance tires that reduce rolling resistance by 20%, additional underbody covers, a rear decklid spoiler and keyless entry with a security alarm.
 This resulted in a 4% improvement in aerodynamic performance.
 The Civic GX NGV (Natural Gas Vehicle) has been available since late 2011.

 The "two-tier" instrument panel from the previous generation saw a significant redesign.
 All models (except for the base model DX) come with an Intelligent Multi-Informational Display (iMID), situated on the enlarged upper tier and to the right of the digital speedometer.
-The 5-inch color LCD screen replaces the trip computer below the analog tachometer on the lower tier while integrating information of the vehicle with that from compatible personal electronics and steering wheel controls.
+The 5-inch colour LCD screen replaces the trip computer below the analog tachometer on the lower tier while integrating information of the vehicle with that from compatible personal electronics and steering wheel controls.
 It displays information such as current odometer and trip mileage, time and date, fuel economy, audio system, climate control information, and more.
 The Maintenance Minder now includes interval reminders for scheduled maintenance, such as air filter, cabin pollen filter, tire rotations, drive belt inspections as well as an oil change reminder.

-Honda's Eco Assist technology, introduced earlier on the Insight, is added to most models (except Si), and becomes the first gasoline-only powered Honda to employ such technology in North America.
+Honda's Eco Assist technology, introduced earlier on the Insight, is added to most models (except Si), and becomes the first petrol-only powered Honda to employ such technology in North America.
 It is an information system to help the driver adopt a more fuel-efficient driving style, and is proven to improve fuel economy by about 10% for Honda's hybrid vehicles in Japan by providing visual feedback to promote or confirm efficient driving.